jakepens71/RailsPipedriveGem/README.md

 ## To do List

-1. Add support for additional arguments to create an organization
+1. Add support for additional arguments when creating a deal

-2. Get All Deals

-3. Add a deal

-4. Many other Pipedrive API Calls
+2. Many other Pipedrive API Calls

 ## Contributing